localytics/chef-sssd/GETTING_STARTED.md

 SSSD
 ----

 From past experience, we were well-aware of the directory integration features of pam and nss with pam_ldap and nss_ldap, respectively, along with nscld.
 However, these modules have historically been troublesome and often-times not well documented.
 Furthermore, caching support was non-existent and an outage of LDAP connectivity would leave servers inaccessible and/or unreliable.
 Enter SSSD, the centralized access point for all authentication and authorization requests for pam, nss, sudo, and more.
 Additionally, it supports numerous backends, such as LDAP, Active Directory, and FreeIPA, with enhanced caching support to reduce strain on directory servers and provide relief in a service outage.
 Also, a built-in sss_ssh_authorizedkeys utility allows for the searching of an LDAP backend to retrieve SSH keys.
-For our setup, SSSD was a no-brainer, especially because Ubuntu 14.04 LTS ships with a recent version that included the enhanced features we need!
+For our setup, SSSD was a no-brainer, especially because Ubuntu 14.04 LTS and CentOS 6.x ship with a recent version that included the enhanced features we need!

 OPENSSH
 -------

 While SSSD provides a mechanism for fetching SSH keys from LDAP, OpenSSH still needs to be able to read and trust those keys as if they were in the usual location (.ssh/authorized_keys).
 A few years ago, a patch to OpenSSH was circulating that added an "AuthorizedKeysCommand" configuration parameter that specified a command string to execute that would return keys for a given user.
+CentOS 6.x received this patch.
 Fortunately, a similar patch finally made its way upstream, and as of Ubuntu 14.04 is available as part of the OpenSSH package.
 No more re-deploying configuration management or running complicated scripts just to replace SSH keys!

 TYING IT ALL TOGETHER
 =====================